ralsina/cobra-py/README.md

-Nothing to see here yet, but maybe read [this](https://ralsina.me/weblog/posts/possible-new-project.html)
+Nothing to see here yet, but maybe read [this](https://ralsina.me/weblog/posts/possible-new-project.html) to see where it's aimed at, and [here](http://ralsina.me/categories/cobrapy.html) for posts about what I am doing with it.

 If you really, really, really want to try this out while it doesn't work: